libremahdi/penix-getopt/examples/3-implenting_parsing/Readme.md

 ### Parsing Arguments!

 The `pinit_parser` function compares the data entered by the user **(pavl)** with the allowed data **(palw)**.
 If a discrepancy exists, it returns an error structure, which we won't focus on for now.

+We don't have to deal with the error structure right now But keep in mind that if the pinit_parser returns an error structure, we must stop the program's execution because the user has used the options incorrectly.

+It's like they wrote the option hesp instead of help.
+This spelling mistake will cause the program's execution flow to fail.

 However, this isn't enough!
 We still don't know what data the user has actually entered!